Implementing Domain Driven Design with Microservices

 Summary

-So… at what DDD granularity level we can create microservices?
-Practically speaking the best option to try is at Aggregate Root level.
-In few cases Bounded Context is a reasonable option too, however Entity is rarely a good choice.
-When making a decision it is not always possible to go strictly by Aggregate Root.
-Sometimes more than one Aggregate Root may become a microservice, and that is OK, as long as we maintain properties of microservices.
+So… at what DDD granularity level can we create microservices?
+Practically speaking, the best option to try is at the Aggregate Root level.
+In a few cases, a Bounded Context is a reasonable option too; however, an Entity is rarely a good choice.
+When making a decision, it is not always possible to go strictly by Aggregate Root.
+Sometimes, more than one Aggregate Root may become a microservice, and that is OK, as long as we maintain the properties of microservices.

-Think of drawing microservice boundary somewhere between Bounded Context and Aggregate Root.
+Think of drawing microservice boundaries somewhere between Bounded Context and Aggregate Root.

 Somewhere between Bounded Context and Aggregate Root